-D. Professional Practice (6-12 cr.)
+Professional Practice for Teacher Certification (6-12 cr.)

-Students seeking initial certification as health and physical education teachers must also student teach as required by the Pennsylvania Department of Education.
+Students seeking certification as health and physical education teachers must also student teach as required by the Pennsylvania Department of Education.
 Students demonstrating acceptable levels of knowledge, skills, and disposition will be permitted to enroll in EDUC 421 and/or EDUC 441 Student Teaching.
 A review of student teaching applicant's graduate record will be conducted by the HPE Graduate Pedagogy Committee, which will determine if the student has met all requirements to move ahead with certification.
 Those who are determined to be deficient will not be permitted to student teach.
 They will receive a degree without Pennsylvania teaching certification.
 Those who are certified as elementary teachers will complete 6 credits in secondary student teaching.
-Those certified as secondary teachers will complete 6 credits of elementary student teaching.
+Those certified as secondary teachers will complete 6 hours of elementary student teaching.
 Noncertified students must complete both the elementary and secondary student teaching for a total of 12 credits.
 A culminating activity is required.
+The total credit hours for the teacher certification track is 36 credits, and the total credit hours with certification is 42-48 credits.